Home

 New Mexico or Anaheim-style hot peppers can also be allowed to ripen to red, and dried for ristras to supply chile colorado (red chile sauce) through the winter.

-Jalapenos and Serrano chiles are usually harvested green, when they’re at their hottest.
+If you're growing hot peppers like jalapenos and Serranos, these chiles are usually harvested green, when they’re at their hottest.
 If allowed to ripen to red, they get sweeter, and lose some of their heat.

 Red, ripe jalapenos can be smoked for 3-4 hours over applewood or other fruitwood, then dried to make delicious chipotle chiles.
 Ripe serranos are often pickled in vinegar for use through the fall and winter.